 About the Data: The Epsilon study was compiled from 5.7 billion emails sent by Epsilon in Q3 2011, across multiple industries and approximately 140 participating clients.
 The ReturnPath study used data from more than 200 different clients and examined more than 400 million data points.
 For email views by industry, the report looked at a subset of the 200 clients that fit into the categories reported.

-Topics: Analytics & Automated, Automotive, Brand Metrics, Connected Device Comparisons, Email, Financial Services, Media & Entertainment, Mobile Phone, Online, Retail & E-Commerce, Telecom, Travel & Hospitality
+Topics: Analytics & Automated, Automotive, Brand Metrics, Connected Device Comparisons, Data-driven, Email, Financial Services, Media & Entertainment, Mobile Phone, Online, Retail & E-Commerce, Telecom, Travel & Hospitality

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.